FierroPablo/Google/Quiz/Professional Cloud Architect/Managing and Provisioning a Solution Infrastructure.md

 7.
 You need to deploy a load balancer for a web-based application with multiple backends in different regions.
 You want to direct traffic to the backend closest to the end user, but also to different backends based on the URL the user is accessing.
 Which of the following could be used to implement this?

--The request is received by the global external HTTP(S) load balancer.
+**-The request is received by the global external HTTP(S) load balancer.
 A global forwarding rule sends the request to a target proxy, which checks the URL map and selects the backend service.
-The backend service sends the request to Compute Engine instance groups in multiple regions.
+The backend service sends the request to Compute Engine instance groups in multiple regions.**
+_(Correct!
+This is the right order of operations.)_

 -The request is received by the SSL proxy load balancer, which uses a global forwarding rule to check the URL map, then sends the request to a backend service.
 The request is processed by Compute Engine instance groups in multiple regions.